bioconda/bioconda-recipes/docs/source/linting.rst

 recipe (called `linting
 <http://stackoverflow.com/questions/8503559/what-is-linting>`_).
 By default,
 linting is performed on any recipes that have changed relative to the master branch.
-The travis-ci build will fail if any of the linting checks fail.
+The CircleCI build will fail if any of the linting checks fail.
 Below is a list of the checks performed and how to fix them if they fail.

 Skipping a linting test